TheYuriG/blog_lessons/discord_create_channels/README.md

 > _await newlyCreatedCategory.children.create({ (lines 74 and 81)_

-Since we now have a Category, we don't need to transverse through the [interaction](https://discord.js.org/#/docs/discord.js/main/class/CommandInteraction), then the [guild](https://discord.js.org/#/docs/discord.js/main/class/Guild), and then the [channels](https://discord.js.org/#/docs/discord.js/main/class/GuildChannelManager) to create our channels, we can just use the [Category](https://discord-api-types.dev/api/discord-api-types-v10/enum/ChannelType#GuildCategory)'s [children](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannelChildManager) and nest our channels inside that.
+Since we now have a Category, we don't need to transverse through the [interaction](https://discord.js.org/#/docs/discord.js/main/class/CommandInteraction), then the [guild](https://discord.js.org/#/docs/discord.js/main/class/Guild), and then the [channels](https://discord.js.org/#/docs/discord.js/main/class/GuildChannelManager) to create our Channels, we can just use the [Category](https://discord-api-types.dev/api/discord-api-types-v10/enum/ChannelType#GuildCategory)'s [children](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannelChildManager) and nest our Channels inside that.

 Not too bad, now isn't it?
 It's really helpful that all of Discord.JS documentation can easily point you in the right direction whenever you want/need to do something with the API.
 Now, before we wrap up this post, let's go through our final topic, and let's start creating some [Roles](https://discord.js.org/#/docs/discord.js/main/class/GuildMemberRoleManager).

 ## Creating a dynamic named role

-Creating roles, like threads, does not care about the channel or its categories.
+Creating roles, like Threads, does not care about the Channel or its Categories.
 Roles also have many interesting properties that we can modify, like color.
-Let's tweak a little the code we used for creating a channel.
+Let's tweak a little the code we used for creating a Channel.

 ```js
 // Importing SlashCommandBuilder is required for every slash command